North Kivu: Security and election

-Demography
+Demographics

+North Kivu had an estimated population of 8,985,711 in 2020.
+In 2012, the province's population was nearly 4.5 million, up from approximately 2.4 million twenty years earlier, accounting for about 8% of the Democratic Republic of the Congo's total population at the time.
+The population is predominantly young, with 79.2% of residents in younger age groups, and only slightly urbanized at 20.8%.
+The province's urban population represents only 5.5% of the DRC's urban population.

+Ethnic groups

-Demographically, North Kivu is ethnically diverse, predominantly inhabited by Bantu-speaking people, including the Nande, Mbuba, Hunde, Lese, Talinga, Mbuba, Pere, Tembo, Nyanga, Kano, Kusu, Kumu, Hutu, Tutsi, and Batwa (pygmies).
+Ethnically, North Kivu is highly diverse, with populations drawn mainly from Bantu, Nilotic, and Pygmy groups.
+The Bantu constitute the dominant ethnolinguistic group.
+The province is home to several major ethnic groups, including the Nande, Mbuba, Hunde, Lese, Talinga, Mbuba, Pere, Tembo, Nyanga, Kano, Kusu, Kumu, Hutu, Tutsi, and Batwa.

+The Hunde are primarily found in Masisi Territory, the Hutu in Rutshuru Territory, the Nande in Lubero Territory and Beni Territory, the Kumu in Nyiragongo Territory, the Tutsi in Masisi Territory and Rutshuru Territory, the Nyanga in Walikale Territory and Masisi Territory, the Tembo in Walikale Territory and Masisi Territory, and the Kano mainly in Walikale Territory.

+Religiously, the province is home to adherents of Catholicism, Protestantism, Islam, Adventism, Jehovah's Witnesses, the Bahá’í Faith, and numerous other religious movements.

 Human rights issues

 A UN Mi-24 flight reconnaissance in North Kivu.

 In October 2007, the United Nations High Commissioner for Refugees (UNHCR) warned of an increasing number of internally displaced people (IDP) in North Kivu related to the fighting there between the government army, the Democratic Forces for the Liberation of Rwanda (FDLR) rebels and renegade troops, including Laurent Nkunda's forces, and a buildup of military supplies and forces, including recruitment of child soldiers by armed groups across North Kivu.
 The UNHCR thought that there were over 370,000 people in North Kivu displaced since December 2006, and is expanding its camps in the Mugunga area, where over 80,000 IDPs were estimated.
 The brief capture of Goma by M23 rebels caused "tens of thousands" of refugees.
 The town of Sake was abandoned.